delta/codecharacter-player-docs-2020/source/rules.rst

 Towers can only blast.
 They have much higher HP and blast power compared to a bot.
 Similar to bot, on blasting, a tower incurs damage to all enemy units nearby and the blast damage decreases as distance to enemy unit increases.

-A newly created tower cannot blast for a specific number of turns since its built (``MIN_TOWER_AGE``).
+A newly created tower cannot blast for a specific number of turns since its built (``TOWER_MIN_BLAST_AGE``).

 Towers can be strategically placed to defend your flag area.

 After blasting, the tower dies.
-It is removed from the player state after one turn.
+It is removed from the state after one turn.

 .. figure:: _static/player_towers.png
    :width: 800px